Tolkien once wrote in a letter to his son that he was "a Hwiccian (of Wychwood) on both sides."*

 I'm getting ready to take a social media break for travel and I'm also doing my Cauldron Month early this year, so this will be my last news post until August. :) If you've never heard of the Cauldron Month concept before, a free resource kit is available for you here.

-One aspect of ancient Egyptian archaeology that I've always enjoyed is that the dry climate of the Nile valley and the surrounding desert preserved biodegradable items like clothing and baskets (and mummies, obviously!).
+One aspect of ancient Egyptian archaeology that I've always enjoyed is that the dry climate of the Nile valley and the surrounding desert preserved biodegradable items like clothing and baskets (and mummies!).
 Unfortunately, the Aegean isn't dry - it's a portion of the Mediterranean Sea dotted with islands.
 So sadly, on Crete and Thera (modern Santorini) most of the biodegradable artifacts have long since rotted away.

 But that doesn't mean the situation is hopeless.
 There are other ways to discover what kinds of biodegradable objects the Minoans had.